-From historic bars pouring the finest whiskies to gastropubs serving up gourmet burgers, Edinburgh has a drinking den to satisfy every craving.
-There are some world-class establishments here but also plenty of duds.
+From historic bars pouring the finest whiskies to gastropubs serving up gourmet burgers, when it comes to Edinburgh nightlife, there's has a drinking den to satisfy every craving.
+There are some world-class establishments in the city – but also plenty of duds.
 Follow our guide (and steer clear of the Grassmarket) for the best night out the Scottish capital has to offer.

 A more extensive drinks menu we challenge you to find!
 The Caley Sample Room, named after the Caledonian brewery just up the road, has dozens of craft beers by the bottle including the English Camden Pale, American Anchor Steam and Little Creatures from Australia, plus keg beers such as Guinness, Staropramen and Hoegaarden.
 And then there are the taps.
 There are nine in total: one cider, four for guest beers and four dedicated Scottish brewery taps – Caledonian’s Deuchars, William Brothers, Tempest and Black Isle.
 Ask the incredibly knowledgeable staff for advice if you don’t know where to start.

-Best for pub games: The Sheep Heid Inn
+Best for pub games: The Sheep Heid Inn, Duddingston

 Said by some to be the oldest pub in Scotland – and generally considered the oldest in Edinburgh – the Sheep Heid is a proper local’s pub in a village now subsumed into the city.
 Here you can drink real ales straight from the cask or revel in the wine list – more a book of well thought out recommendations and suggested wine flights, which coaxes you into trying something new with its tasting notes.
 But the real reason to make the journey out here is the skittles alley, again alleged to be Scotland’s oldest and built around 1870.
 You can hire the whole thing for just £2 per person per hour so why not settle in for a night of racking them up and knocking them down?

-This stylish modern pub serves up an all-day menu of what they call “two-handers” – gourmet burgers stuffed to the gills with everything from Swiss cheese and smoked bacon, to pickled jalapenos and fresh green chillies.
+This stylish modern pub serves up an all-day menu of what they call “two-handers” – gourmet burgers stuffed to the gills with everything from Swiss cheese and smoked bacon to pickled jalapeños.
 The meat is sourced locally and everything is customisable – you could swap your sourdough bun for brioche or switch your fries for sweet potato.
 There’s a fantastic range of drinks to wash it down with too, including house craft beers and a crowd-pleasing array of wines.
-And it’s fantastic value too – two courses for £12 and half a litre of house wine for £14.

-Best for atmosphere: The Café Royal Circle Bar
+Best for atmosphere: The Café Royal Circle Bar, New Town

-Unassuming from the outside, spectacular within, this fine Victorian pub is all elegance from the tip of its stained glass windows to the top of its ornate plasterwork.
-Step up to the central circular bar to order a glass of wine from the high quality list before settling in to one of the booths along the wall to guess the sports shown in the stained glass windows and check out the tiled Royal Doulton murals which depict great Scottish inventors.
+Unassuming from the outside, spectacular within, this fine Victorian pub is all about elegance, from the tip of its stained glass windows to the top of its ornate plasterwork.
+Step up to the central circular bar to order a glass of wine from the high quality list before settling in to one of the booths along the wall to guess the sports shown in the stained glass windows and check out the tiled Royal Doulton murals that depict great Scottish inventors.

 Opened in the 1980s but harking back to the 1950s, this place was doing Americana – and doing it well – before most people even knew what it was.
 Open all day, it serves a good range of American food and drinks but the real draw is the cocktail list.
 Try a Southern-style mint julep, made with gin instead of bourbon, or knock back a bacon Mary – a bloody Mary mixed with homemade bacon vodka.
 The classics are also all available of course, and you can sit in an authentic American diner booth.